 I wrote the following post to a Scrum group.
 Perhaps you will find it interesting.
 It is lightly edited.
 And it is in response to another person’s post.

 Along the way I will mention some of the problems I see in real life.

-I find that most ScrumMasters don’t have a list.
-Even in their head.
+I find that most ScrumMasters don’t have a list of impediments, even in their head.
 And it leads to a low level of activity (bordering on none, much too often) in removing impediments.
-One example of what they typically should have: We need better engineering practices (add XP things, one at a time).
+One example of what they typically should have is: Better engineering practices (add XP things, one at a time).

 I agree of course that not every impediment can be put on the list.

 In Scrum we are working both with and against human nature.
 Yes, I agree it is human nature to want to hide.
 And yes we need transparency to be better.
 So, the solution is some common sense.
 More transparency, but we have to be reasonable.

 So, for a public impediment list, we don’t say ‘George picks his nose in the team room’ or whatever example you want to use.